mohammadmjn/AWS-Restful-API/README.md

 export TABLE_NAME="aws-challenge-devices"
 ```

-Another option to do this task if you don't want to manipulate your ~/.bashrc is that each time you open a new terminal in Unix-based systems or git bash in Windows, you have to execute following commands in order to export `TABLE_NAME` as environment variables:
+Another option to do this task if you don't want to manipulate your ~/.bashrc is that each time you open a new terminal in Unix-based systems or git bash in Windows, you have to execute following commands in order to export `TABLE_NAME` as environment variable:

 ```bash
 export TABLE_NAME=aws-challenge-devices